PAIN - IT'S PERSONAL!

 Somatic Movement Education teaches you simple self care exercises that you can do at home as a regular practice, or when you feel you need to.
 It can help you manage pain and stiffness between treatments, giving you more control over your symptoms.

-Thomas Hanna developed his purely physical approach to somatic education, also referred) to as Hanna Somatics, into simple movements.
+Thomas Hanna developed his purely physical approach to somatic education, also known as Hanna Somatics, into simple movements.
 In this context, somatic means the sense of connection between one's conscious awareness and their physical body - or more simply, your experience of being in your body.

 Introduced to the UK by Ross Emmett in 2007, this light muscle release technique aims to restore balance to the musculoskeletal system.